kusum-fsd/kusum-fsd/README.md

-- 👋 Hi, I’m @kusum-fsd aka Kusu
+- 👋 Hi, I’m @kusum-fsd aka Kusum
-- 👀 I’m interested in always learnign new things
+- 👀 I’m interested in always learning new things
-- 🌱 I’m currently learning web development(font and back end ....from A to Z)
-- 💞️ I’m looking to collaborate on for now lets call this void();
-- 📫 How to reach me? kusumtilgam92@gmail.com
+- 📫 U can reach me via => kusumtilgam92@gmail.com

 <!---
 kusum-fsd/kusum-fsd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.